-No any specific terms and conditions for sale of energy efficient motors.
+No any specific terms and conditions for sale of Energy efficient motor.

 2.1.9 Process down time during implementation

 The process down time for installation of energy efficient motor is considered two days for dismantling the existing motor and installation of new motor and providing electrical connections to the motor.